Snusmumr1ken/WebChat/README.md

 For hosting, I rent a basic server with Ubuntu from DigitalOcean.
 I use it for other projects, so I just ran this web app there.

+### How to run
+Maven is used in this project.
+You can run the application by using `./mvnw spring-boot:run`.
+Alternatively, you can build the JAR file with `./mvnw clean package` and then run the JAR file.

 ### Ending
 Thanks for your time.
 I'd be glad to communicate more.